Azure DevOps Connector for Power BI

 Video Tutorial - Integrate Azure DevOps data in Power BI

-This video covers following and more so watch carefully.
-After watching this video follow the steps described in this article.
+This video covers the following topics and more, so please watch carefully.
+After watching the video, follow the steps outlined in this article:

-- How to download / install required driver for
+- How to download and install the required PowerPack for Azure DevOps integration in Power BI

-Azure DevOps integration in Power BI - How to configure connection for
+- How to configure the connection for Azure DevOps

-API Driver (Authentication / Query Language / Examples / Driver UI) - Using
+- Features of the ZappySys API Driver (Authentication / Query Language / Examples / Driver UI)

-Azure DevOps Connection in Power BI
+- How to use the Azure DevOps in Power BI

 Create ODBC Data Source (DSN) based on ZappySys API Driver